vecuenca/zippy/README.md

 * Introducing custom form builders
 * Giving the user the ability to batch edit tags

+As of the time of writing, we have only begun to implement syncing records between personal and group libraries.

+Keep checking back for more updates to ZIPpy!

 # How to install
 1. Clone this repository
 2. Navigate to the 'zippy' folder